The Teign Estuary Trail

 Following a similar approach to the urban area in Teignmouth, a light-touch approach would be taken through Dawlish itself.
 Pedestrians would use existing facilities and it is expected that confident cyclists would remain on the existing highway, whilst those who are less confident could be routed through quieter, residential routes.

 The local authorities are continuing to engage with partners and the local community on the progress of the Trail.
-A recent joint letter of support for the delivery of the Teign Estuary Trail has been sent to Sustrans, the walking and cycling charity with responsibility for the National Cycle Network.
+The Teign Estuary Trail plans are supported by a number of local councils, including Devon County Council, Teignbridge District Council and town and parish councils along the estuary.
+Following confirmation of the funding commitment for the planning application, a joint letter of support for the delivery of the Teign Estuary Trail was sent to Sustrans, the walking and cycling charity with responsibility for the National Cycle Network, in order to raise awareness and support for the ongoing work to develop the route.

-Devon County Council, Teignbridge District Council and Bishopsteignton Parish Council recently attended Bishopsteignton Festival to gather community input into the planning application being prepared.
+Devon County Council, Teignbridge District Council and Bishopsteignton Parish Council attended the 2019 Bishopsteignton Festival to gather community input into the planning application being prepared.

 The local ‘Save the Teign Estuary Trail Campaign’ also helped out at the event where a total of 168 signatures of support were collected, a noteworthy amount of support at a local event.